boltdb/bolt/README.md

 Database logic should be defined as methods on this wrapper struct.

 To initialize this struct from the native language (both platforms now sync their local storage to the cloud.
-These snippits disable that functionality for the database file):
+These snippets disable that functionality for the database file):
 ####Android
 ```java